25A0/blob/README.md

  - `blob:size(formatstring)` returns the size of the given format string.
  	This function does not work for format strings containing zero-terminated or size-prefixed strings.
- 	Currently this function does not support custom types, either.
  - `blob:size(formatstring, ...)` similar to the simple `size` call, but does in-place string formatting with `string.format(formatstring, ...)` and calculates the size of the resulting string.